Kidnapping suspect held without bail as search continues for missing Amish teen

 They admit that while the outlook is bleak, they are encouraged that investigators are making progress in this case.

-Lee Stoltzfus, a neighbor who is not related to the family, says, "The community is going to grow stronger through this and even though some people are living in fear right now, it's still bringing everyone together."
+"The community is going to grow stronger through this and even though some people are living in fear right now, it's still bringing everyone together," said neighbor Lee Stoltzfus.

 Meanwhile, Allen Miller, a family friend, says, "Certainly light has been shed on this situation but we are going to continue to pray for more, and that we find Linda."

-The FBI is also involved in this investigation offering a $10,000 reward for information leading to the whereabouts of Linda Stoltzfoos.
+The FBI is also involved in this investigation and is offering a $10,000 reward for information leading to the whereabouts of Linda Stoltzfoos.